 Patent Owner points to Kempeni's disclosure that treatment was discontinued during the biweekly phase of the DE003 study "once a response was rated as 'good' and patients were retreated 'only upon disease flare up."
 Resp.
-49 (citing Ex.
+49. (citing Ex.
 1003, 2).
 Thus, Patent Owner contends that the focus on personalized doses and schedules in the DE003 study would have taught away from the fixed dosing regimen of the claims.
-Id.

-We do not agree.
+Id (citing Ex.
+2065, ¶¶ 83-85).

+We see the evidence somewhat differently.
 A reference teaches away from the claimed invention if it criticizes, discredits, or would have discouraged a person of ordinary skill in the art from "following the path set out in the reference," or if a person of ordinary skill "would [have been] led in a direction divergent from the path that was taken by the applicant."
 In re Gurley, 27 F.3d 551, 553 (Fed.
 Cir.
 1994); see In re Fulton, 391 F.3d 1195, 1201 (Fed.
 Cir.
 2004).
 The mere disclosure of alternative designs, however, does not teach away.
 In re Mouttet, 686 F.3d 1322, 1333-34 (Fed.
 Cir.
 2012).

+RA, the 40 mg subcutaneous dose also is insufficient, given the lower bioavailability of a drug after subcutaneous administration.
+Tr.
+46:16-21.
+We address that contention below in discussing Patent Owner's argument that Kempeni, and the prior art as a whole, teach away from the 0.5 mg/kg dose.
+See infra §§ II.C.3.b.(2)(ii)-(2)(iii).

 Kempeni discloses several clinical studies that utilized different dosing protocols.
 DE003 was one of those clinical studies.
 In the DE003 study, patients received 0.5 to 10 mg/kg of D2E7 intravenously "every two weeks" until DAS (Disease Activity Score) responses could be rated as "good."
 Ex.
 1003, 2 (emphasis added).
-Thus, far from criticizing, discrediting, or discouraging the person of ordinary skill from pursuing a biweekly regimen, as explained above, Kempeni expressly discloses such dosing frequency.11 We agree with Patent Owner that, for some portion of the treatment period, patients were treated "only on flare up."
-Id.; see Resp.
-49. That disclosure, however, does not negate Kempeni's teaching of biweekly dosing.
-Nor does it teach away from biweekly dosing.
-Rather, we find that such disclosure represents, at most, an alternative dosing schedule to the biweekly dosing Kempeni discloses.
-In any event, we note that persons of ordinary skill were not led in a direction divergent from that taken by Patent Owner.
-To the contrary, evidence in the record demonstrates that skilled artisans conducted studies dosing D2E7 subcutaneously in fixed doses, and dosing D2E7 on a biweekly schedule.
-Ex.
-1004, 1 (disclosing that D2E7 was administered subcutaneously in fixed doses of 20, 40, and 80 mg); Ex.
-1005, 3 (describing the DE010 study, in which patients initially were treated with 1 mg/kg D2E7 intravenously, 1 mg/kg D2E7 subcutaneous injections of 1 mg/kg D2E7 biweekly in the open label portion of the study).
+Thus, far from criticizing, discrediting, or discouraging the person of ordinary skill from pursuing a biweekly regimen, as explained above, Kempeni expressly discloses such dosing frequency.

+We agree with Patent Owner that, for some portion of the treatment period, patients were treated only on flare up.
+Resp.
+49; Ex.
+1003, 2.
+That disclosure, however, does not negate Kempeni's teaching of biweekly dosing.
+Nor does it fairly teach away from biweekly dosing.
+We also agree that some patients were "updosed" for "inadequate clinical response."
+Resp.
+50; Ex.
+1003, 2-3.

-11 Additional prior art references support our finding regarding Kempeni's disclosure.
+&lt;sup>11 Additional prior art references support the finding regarding Kempeni's disclosure.
 For example, one reference describes the DE003 study as a clinical trial in which "D2E7 was given in doses of 0.5-10 mg/kg [intravenously] over 3-5 minutes every two weeks over a time period of now 11⁄2 years."
 Ex.
 2114, 4.